Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

-where the absorption cross-section, $\sigma_{A}$, is a function of $\vk$ and $\rho_B(\vbr)$.
+where the absorption cross-section $\sigma_{A}$ is a function of $\vk$ and $\rho_B(\vbr)$.

-In the present approximation the neutrinos are taken to propagate along a straight line, and the above Boltzmann equation can be analytically solved as follows.
+In the present approximation the neutrinos are taken to propagate along a straight line, which gives us an analytical solution for the above Boltzmann equation as explained below.
 First, we define a plane $A_0$ that is perpendicular to the neutrino momentum $\vk$.
 This plane is constructed to intersect the center of the neutron star, which we take to be the origin of the coordinate system $\vbr \equiv (0,0,0)$.
-Then, we introduce $x_L$ and $\vR_T$ such that $\vbr =x_L {\hat k}+\vR_T$, where $x_L$ is the component of $\vbr$ parallel to $\vk$ and $\vR_T \perp \vk$.
+Then, we introduce $x_L$ and $\vR_T$ such that $\vbr =x_L \vk+\vR_T$, where $x_L$ is the component of $\vbr$ parallel to $\vk$ and $\vR_T \perp \vk$.
 In terms of $x_L$ and $\vR_T$, Eq.~(\ref{Boltz1}) can then be written as

 where $R_T \equiv |\vR_T|$ and ${\partial \epsi_\nu}/{\partial x_L} = ({\hat k} \cdot {\hat r}) {\partial \epsi_\nu}/{\partial r}$.
 The solution is given by